EF / World Journeys

 As the sole designer on this initiative, I was responsible for shaping and shipping the end-to-end experience.

-I partnered closely with product and engineering to:
+I partnered closely with product, analytics, and engineering to:

 • Audit and align mobile and web purchase flows

-• Conduct end-to-end QA across all brands prior to launch
+• QA the full experience across all three brands

 The relaunch was designed and shipped over ~4 months post-consolidation.

-No traditional cart → required defining a clear way for users to save and return to in-progress trips
+No traditional cart → needed a new model for saving in-progress trips

-Inconsistent design systems → mobile UI had to reconcile with web patterns
+Inconsistent design systems → required alignment across mobile + web patterns

-Rather than waiting for ideal conditions, I focused on designing solutions that worked within these constraints while still meeting user expectations.
+Rather than waiting for ideal conditions, I designed within these constraints to meet user expectations and move the business forward.

 Reframing the app around discovery

-The app’s original navigation was built for trip management—not shopping.
+The original app was structured for trip management—not exploration.

-I redesigned it to prioritize discovery and re-engagement:
+I redesigned the primary navigation to prioritize discovery and re-engagement:

 Before